Gibraltar government takes Spain's far-right Vox party to court for inciting hatred

 “The Government will leave no stone unturned to ensure that the promulgators of anti-Gibraltarian hate are prosecuted to the fullest extent of the law,” it added.

-With a population of around 30,000 people and a land area of nearly 7 square kilometers, the rocky peninsula at the mouth of the Mediterranean has been a point of contention between Spain and Britain for centuries.
+With a population of around 30,000 people and a land area of nearly 7 square kilometres, the rocky peninsula at the mouth of the Mediterranean has been a point of contention between Spain and Britain for centuries.

 Spain ceded the port to Britain in 1713 after a war, but continues to claim sovereignty over it.